simongowing1/kite-weather-api/README.md

 | `lat` | float | yes | Latitude (-90 to 90) |
 | `lon` | float | yes | Longitude (-180 to 180) |

-## Deploy

-### Railway
-1. Push this repo to GitHub
-2. Go to [railway.app](https://railway.app) → New Project → Deploy from GitHub repo
-3. Select the repo — Railway auto-detects Python and uses the `Procfile`
-4. Done.
-Your API URL appears in the Railway dashboard.

-### Render
-1. Push this repo to GitHub
-2. Go to [render.com](https://render.com) → New → Web Service → Connect repo
-3. Render picks up `render.yaml` automatically
-4. Done.
-Your API URL appears in the Render dashboard.

 ---

 ## Weather data